Mr-Jess/jesse-markdown-portfolio/portfolio.md

 Marine Corps - *Beaufort, SC*

 * Safety program management of aviation safety programs and personnel.
-* Aerospace welding and collateral duty inspection experience; skilled understanding of the usage of mechanical machinery and the
+* Aerospace welding and collateral duty inspection experience; skilled understanding of the usage of computerized machinery.
 * On the job training included practical exercises, discussions, classroom exercises, and computer-based training.
 * Deployed to Iwakuni, Japan under the Marine Aviation Logistic Squadron for 12 months total.